Joshykins/SCApex/README.md

 **Map/Mod Name** and search for "apex".
 You should be able to find the **Apex RP Engine** mod published by Serobliss.
 Select this mod and hit OK.

-More preferably I recommend getting the **Serobliss Group Dependency** located in the area as the Apex RP Engine, this dependency comes with all the dependencies most modern maps use.
-Be sure to check **"latest"** on the top left so you get automated updates. :)
+More preferably I recommend getting the **Serobliss Group Dependency**, this dependency comes with all the dependencies most modern maps use including the engine itself.
+Therefore it is the only dependency you need.
+Also be sure to check **"latest"** on the top left so you get automated updates. :)

 This mod should now be added to your "Document dependencies" list.
 Move this mod file to the top of the list by pressing the up arrow button in the